BrandonKang/GPU-LLM-test/README.md

 The test can be easily modified to run more or fewer iterations or to test larger models by changing the num_iterations or model parameters.
 This makes the method versatile for testing other models or configurations as needed.

 The test method consists of running a performance test 10 times for a GPT-2 model on a GPU, measuring key metrics like throughput, latency, memory usage, and GPU utilization.
 After completing all test runs, the code averages the results, providing a stable and accurate measure of the model's overall performance.
 This method ensures that any variability in the individual tests is accounted for and provides a more reliable performance assessment.

+$ python3 gpu-test.py
+tokenizer_config.json: 100%|███████████████████████████████| 26.0/26.0 [00:00<00:00, 205kB/s]
+config.json: 100%|██████████████████████████████████████████| 665/665 [00:00<00:00, 5.57MB/s]
+vocab.json: 100%|███████████████████████████████████████| 1.04M/1.04M [00:00<00:00, 1.85MB/s]
+merges.txt: 100%|█████████████████████████████████████████| 456k/456k [00:00<00:00, 1.09MB/s]
+tokenizer.json: 100%|███████████████████████████████████| 1.36M/1.36M [00:00<00:00, 1.91MB/s]
+model.safetensors: 100%|███████████████████████████████████| 548M/548M [00:02<00:00, 245MB/s]
+generation_config.json: 100%|████████████████████████████████| 124/124 [00:00<00:00, 867kB/s]

+The message you see when running the code indicates that various model files and tokenizer components are being downloaded.
+Here’s a breakdown of what each part means:

+1. **Downloading Tokenizer and Model Files**:
+   - **tokenizer_config.json**: This file contains the configuration settings for the tokenizer, specifying how the tokenizer should process input text.
+   - **config.json**: This file contains the configuration of the GPT-2 model itself, including model architecture details like the number of layers, hidden size, etc.
+   - **vocab.json**: This file holds the vocabulary that the tokenizer uses.
+It maps words or sub-words to their respective token IDs.
+   - **merges.txt**: This file is used by tokenizers that rely on **byte pair encoding (BPE)** to split or merge words into tokens.
+   - **tokenizer.json**: This is a compiled version of the tokenizer configuration that includes the vocab and merges in a more efficient format.
+   - **model.safetensors**: This is the file containing the weights of the pre-trained GPT-2 model in a safe tensor format, which is used for inference and processing input data.
+   - **generation_config.json**: This file includes the settings used by the model during text generation, like default `max_length` or `temperature`.

+2. **Progress Bars** (`100%|███████████████████████|`):
+   - Each line shows the download progress for these files.
+The bars indicate that the files are being downloaded from a remote source (likely from the **Hugging Face Model Hub**).
+   - The `100%` means that the download is complete for each file.

+3. **Download Speeds**:
+   - The numbers after the download progress (e.g., `[00:00<00:00, 205kB/s]`) indicate how long the download took and the speed at which each file was downloaded.
+This information helps to monitor download performance.

+### Why Does This Happen?
+- When you use Hugging Face's `transformers` library to load a pre-trained model (e.g., GPT-2), it needs to download these files the first time it is run.
+These files include the model weights and tokenizer configuration, which are necessary for using the model.
+- Once downloaded, these files are typically cached on your local system.
+So, the next time you run the script, the library will use the cached versions instead of downloading them again, speeding up the initialization process.

+### Where Are These Files Downloaded From?
+- These files are downloaded from **Hugging Face's Model Hub**.
+Hugging Face hosts many pre-trained models and tokenizers, allowing users to easily download and use them for various NLP tasks.
+- The library uses URLs embedded in the model's repository to fetch these files directly to your local environment.

+### What Happens After Downloading?
+- After downloading, the `transformers` library uses these files to initialize the GPT-2 model and tokenizer.
+- The **tokenizer** processes input text into a format suitable for the model, and the **model weights** allow the GPT-2 model to perform text generation tasks based on the pre-trained parameters.

+This process is normal when using pre-trained models from Hugging Face, especially when running the model for the first time on a new system or environment.